Attendance & Punctuality

-• No day off on weekends unless requested and approved with the manager 4 weeks in advance.
+• No days off on weekends unless requested and approved by the manager at least 2 weeks in advance.

 • Uniforms must be polished, clean, and complete.
 Random or unpolished attire is not acceptable.